 Clinical Exercise and Rehabilitation

 Units required for Major: 71-73

 Minimum total units for the BS: 120

-The Therapeutic Exercise and Rehabilitation emphasis provides students with in-depth science-based course work which meets the prerequisite requirements for most Physical Therapy, Occupational Therapy, and other health related professional preparation programs.
+The Clinical Exercise and Rehabilitation emphasis provides students with in-depth science-based course work which meets the prerequisite requirements for most Physical Therapy, Occupational Therapy, and other health related professional preparation programs.
 Admission to professional preparation programs is competitive and it is critical that students work closely with an assigned advisor to plan course work.

 Please see the University Catalog for the most up to date cirriculum requirements for this program.